 - Cost: I can’t afford a car, are you crazy?
 And I doubt Toyota is willing to give me one either.
 The scooter that I bought, which might be graciously described as “cheap Chinese engineering”, was only $800.

 - Adventure: How many people ride 4x4s around Africa?
 Lots.
-How many ride around shitty Chinese-made scooters?
+How many ride around terrible Chinese-made scooters?
 That’s right, just me.
 I like the idea that I’m doing something that few others have attempted.

 - Simplicity: I haven’t driven a motorbike since I was in high school, and I can’t be bothered spending weeks struggling to get back on the saddle.
 This bike is simple.
 It’s like a super powered bicycle.